davideCaligola/experimentalRoboticsLab_assignment2/README.md

 - the vision system handles only one marker per time.
 If more than a marker is in the camera view, only the first one in the list provided by the camera is considered,
 - if the camera does not find the searched marker id, the rosbot keeps on turning on itself looking for the marker id indefinitely.
 It could be implemented a timeout or any other exception handler,
 - once the rosbot reaches the target point, it takes time to get the notification from the `move_base` package that the service goal has been achieved.
 It could be possible to speed up the process introducing a check on the position of the robot and once reached the target position within a threshold, cancel the `move_base` service goal,
+- currently, the waypoint coordinates are hardcoded in `goto_interface.cpp` and `go-home_interface`.
+It would be more comfortable to be able to set the list of waypoints once and from launch file, avoiding the need to compile the code every time one or more coordinate is modified.
 - currently, once the rosbot comes back to the starting point, the `robot_logic.py` node terminates.
 Since the node is required, its termination triggers all other processes to terminate as well.
 A more graceful shut down procedure could be devised.